1940s in film: Technicolor

 By the 1940s, Hollywood's effects specialists had over a decade of studio experience.
 Technicolor had been especially challenging but faster film introduced in 1939 began to make Technicolor a viable option for studio production.
 Rear projection in color remained out of reach until Paramount introduced a new projection system in the 1940s.
 New matte techniques, modified for use with color, were for the first time used in the British film The Thief of Bagdad (1940).
 However, the high cost of color production in the 1940s meant most films were black and white.

 World War II

 Hollywood films in the 1940s included morale films for those serving in World War II and their families.
 War films made extensive use of models and miniature photography.
 New techniques developed to realistically depict naval battles were used in films like Thirty Seconds Over Tokyo (1944) and Ships with Wings (1942).
 In Mrs. Miniver (1942) a technique using systems of wires was used to depict two dozen model aircraft taking off in precise formation.
 Miniature explosions were needed for the destruction of models.

+The war also reshaped film industries beyond Hollywood.
+Argentina's neutrality prompted the United States to restrict raw film stock exports to the country while channeling investment, loans, and technical assistance to Mexico through the Office of the Coordinator of Inter-American Affairs.
+As a result, Argentine film production plummeted from 56 films in 1942 to only 36 in 1943, while Mexican production rose from 49 to 67 in the same period.
+By the end of the war, Mexico had firmly supplanted Argentina as the leading producer of Spanish-language films in Latin America.
+Argentina's Golden Age of Argentine cinema, which had dominated Spanish-language markets since 1939, entered a prolonged crisis; under President Juan Perón (1946–1955), protectionist measures—including screen quotas and state subsidies—managed to revitalize production levels, but financial fragility remained, and the industry never fully recovered its international position.